liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/01-item-selector/01-selecting-entities.markdown

 1. Determine the criterion and return types for the Item Selector.
 The criterion corresponds to the selected entity type, and the return types correspond to the data you expect to receive from those selections.
-For a list of the criterion and return types that @product@ provides, see [Item Selector Criterion and Return Types](/docs/7-2/reference/-/knowledge_base/r/item-selector-criterion-and-return-types).
+For a list of the criterion and return types that @sharepoint@ provides, see [Item Selector Criterion and Return Types](/docs/7-2/reference/-/knowledge_base/r/item-selector-criterion-and-return-types).
     For example, if you need an Item Selector that selects images and returns their URLs, use `ImageItemSelectorCriterion` and